jipolanco/PencilFFTs.jl/docs/src/tutorial.md

 normalisation is performed at the end of a backward transform, so that the original data is recovered when applying a forward followed by a backward transform.

-Also note that, at this moment, in-place transforms are not supported.

 ## Accessing and modifying data